reednel/Blog/2020-10-10-A-Theory-on-Dharma.md

 Each person’s Dharma is unique to them.
 Plumber Claire and Plumber Dave may both have found their place, fulfilled in their trade, but dharma is wholly personalized.
 The personal idiosyncracies make all the difference.
 Nobody else can be you, and you will not be satisfied if you try to be anyone else.
 The thought is that every base will be covered if everyone acts on their calling.
 As in, you wouldn't run into issues where nobody's dharma is to be a physician, or a firefighter.

 One cannot get a new Dharma, but a Dharma can change over time.
+Perhaps the firefighter finds a new calling in bartending.

 Yogis believe that everyone’s greatest responsibility in life is to their dharma, to embody it completely.